Significant Dates In The History of The American Legion

 Sept.
 11, 2002 The American Legion takes lead in conducting "A Day To Remember" events to mark the anniversary of the attacks on the nation.

 Nov.
-8, 2002 The American Legion launches national "I Am Not A Number" campaign to indentify and document the delays veterans face in obtaining earned medical care from the Deparment of Veterans Affairs.
+8, 2002 The American Legion launches national "I Am Not A Number" campaign to identify and document the delays veterans face in obtaining earned medical care from the Department of Veterans Affairs.

 Oct.
 17, 2003 American Legion efforts on Capitol Hill break the deadlock on the Disabled Veterans Tax when Congress creates a 10-year phase-in for service-connected disabled retirees to receive military pay and VA disability without subtraction from either.
 Legion efforts also result in passage of the Military Family Tax Relief Act.